braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/keywords/optin_optout.md

 Only the __exact, single-word message__ will be processed (case _insensitive_).
 Keywords such as `STOP PLEASE` will be ignored.

 If a recipient uses the keywords `HELP` or `INFO`, a response will be triggered automatically.
 The SMS template for these automatic response messages will be set during your [onboarding][oblink] and phone number procurement period.
-If you need to change this response, please reach out to your Braze representative.
+Note that you may continue to update these responses after the inital onboarding period.

 {% alert important %}
 Our delivery vendor manages a blacklist.
 Occasionally, there is a delay in sync between our blacklist and theirs.
 For more information or if you suspect this is a current issue for you, reach out to support.
 {% endalert %}

+# Managing Keywords and Auto Responses

+- __Add your own Keywords__<br>During the onboarding process, Braze now allows customers to define their own keywords to trigger Opt-In, Opt-Out, and Help responses.

+- __Manage Responses__<br>Users are able to manage their own responses that get sent to users after they text in a keyword.

+- __Define Keyword Sets__<br>Users may also choose to add keyword sets for different languages so the keywords received for different languages can be appropriately replied to.

 [oblink]: {{site.baseurl}}/user_guide/message_building_by_channel/sms/sms_subscription_group/#setup-process